seantarogers/Cqs/README.md

 To Run the Query Performance Benchmarking Application
 ------
-1. Update the configs to point at your Sql Server instance - configs that need updating are in Cqs.PerformanceTests, Cqs.Tools.DatabaseCreator and Cqs.Presentation.Web.
+1. Update the configs to point at your Sql Server instance - configs that need updating are in Cqs.PerformanceTests, Cqs.Tools.DatabaseCreator.
 Run the Cqs.Tools.DatabaseCreator - this will create your database, and add some sprocs and data.
 2. Run the Cqs.PerformanceTests and watch for the output on the screen

 Credits